 The production activities of the Group mainly involve blending, packaging and deliveries.
-These activities produce minimal air pollutants and greenhouse gases from the use of vehicles and purchased electricity.
+These activities produce minimal air pollutant and greenhouse gases from the use of vehicles and purchased electricity.

 Notwithstanding that the production has remote impact on the environment, the Group encourages employees to take the initiative to participate in various emission reduction and energy saving measures, including electricity preservation.
+The Group strives to enhance energy efficiency and reduce carbon emissions within its operation.
+With a target of continuous improvement, the Group will regularly assess the effectiveness of carbon reduction.
 In addition, the Group closely follows the laws and regulations relating to environmental protection in Hong Kong.
 For instance, the Group complies with the Air Pollution Control Ordinance so as to address the emission of air pollutants and greenhouse gases which leads to acid rain and also global warming.